posmishka/linux/software/vim/marks.md

 **Each file a ; one file A**

-		ma	set mark a at current cursor location
+		ma	set local mark a at current cursor location mB	set global mark a at current cursor location

 		'a	jump to line of mark a (first non-blank character in line) `a	jump to position (line and column) of mark a d'a	delete from current line to line of mark a